-One of the biggest aha-ha’s I got from my meeting with Jim is learning about the CSS Profile.
+Awhile back, I interviewed Educational Consultant Jim Anderson of Making College Worth It.
+One of the biggest ah-ha’s I got from my meeting with Jim was learning about the CSS Profile.
 I didn’t know about it at all before I met with him.

 The biggest tip Jim has is to go to the net price calculator on the prospective college’s website.
 Inputting your data will give you an idea of how they are looking at your assets to determine need.
 You can click here to find the Net Price Calculator for any school you are considering.

 If your teen is confident of their college major and career path, the next step is finding the right college at the right price.
 You want to avoid going into debt and dipping into your retirement to pay for your teen’s education.

 Our Take Action package will save you money and countless hours of doing research on your own.
 We will provide a customized report based on your student’s career goals and your financial needs to help you make the best decision and not go into debt.
 Ready to get started?
 Schedule a free College Assessment Plan call with me today.